Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

 Formation of PGM “Reference Group” and organizational nominations

-A “reference group” consisting of mainly African activists is formed, who will decide the composition of the final PGM Core Group.
+A “reference group” consisting of mainly African activists was formed, who decide dthe composition of the final PGM Core Group.
 Karibu will contact various organizations and networks for nominations.

 September 1, 2021